JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

    <def title="Xcode">
       <ul>
          <li>Make sure that you have Xcode installed.
 You can get it from its <a href="https://developer.apple.com/xcode/">official website</a>.</li>
-        <li>Xcode also requires you to accept its license and performs some initial tasks on the first launch.
-To do so, launch Xcode in a separate window.</li>
+         <li>Launch Xcode in a separate window to accept its license terms and allow it to perform some necessary initial tasks.</li>
       </ul>
    </def>
    <def title="Kotlin plugins">